We are often asked "What style of pelvic toner or pelvic floor exerciser would suit me best?"

-Perineometers require dedicated exercise time, usually in the region of 15-20 mins a day at least a few times a week.
+Perineometers require dedicated exercise time, usually in the region of 15-20 mins per session at least a few times a week.

-We sell both the Simplex and the Peritone , both have similar features.
+We sell both the Simplex and the Peritone, both have similar features.
 A vaginal, anal or external electrode is used to detect electrical activity in the pelvic floor muscles.
-Visual or auditory feedback on the handpiece encourages contraction and relaxation of the pelvic muslces
+Visual or auditory feedback on the handpiece encourages contraction and relaxation of the pelvic floor muslces.

 3. ELECTRICAL STIMULATORS : also called ES, EMS or NMES TENS or e-stim devices

-These work by sending a small electrical impulse via an electrode that is placed in contact with the area of the body that's being treated.
-The electrical impulses cause the muscles to contract, and by repeating the impulse over the course of a preset program, the muscles are artificially stimulated to contract , building up bulk and strength until you are able to voluntarily contract them yourself.
+These work by sending a small electrical impulse via an electrode that is placed in the vagina orthe rectum.
+The electrical impulses cause the pelvic floor muscles to contract, and by repeating the impulse over the course of a preset program, the muscles are artificially stimulated to contract, building up bulk and strength until you are able to voluntarily contract them by yourself.

 Repetition over time through repeated contractions builds muscle strength.

-All our electrical devices have programs pre-set to frequencies and rest/work times that are known to help to overcome stress and urge incontinence as well as customizable programes that allow you , or your physiotherapist, to set the parameters.
+All of our pelvic floor electrical stimulation devices have programs pre-set to frequencies and rest/work times that are known to help stress and urge incontinence as well as customizable programes that allow you, or your physiotherapist, to set the parameters.
 Pericalm Pelvitone and Continence incorporate additional pre-set programs for Frequency/Urge, Pelvic Pain and an all around pelvic floor workout.